 Bermuda Railway Museum

-Many parts of the 22 miles long railway tracks were on wooden or metal bridges that crossed various parts of the ocean, and were difficult to maintain.
+Several parts of the 22 miles long railway tracks were on wooden or metal bridges that crossed various parts of the ocean, and were difficult to maintain.
 Rot and corrosion was another major problem.
-The earlier Railway Station room for Bermuda Aquarium has now become the Bermuda Railway Museum.
-It is very small like the size of a garage.
-It now holds memorabilia from the old Bermuda trains.
+The railway operations eventually ceased.
+Most part of the railway route was subsequently converted into a

 There are model trains and you can listen to the audio on Bermuda's Railway history.
 You can buy many items here like the original old signs, rails, spikes, books, maps, prints, and other stuff.
-China and cedar make items are also on sale here.
+China and cedar items are also on sale here.

 Open Hours